jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 p ade # => #<Student:0x00000002a88ef8 @grade=nil, @name="Adewale">
 ```

+- The output of the code above will differ from the desired output since the instance variable `@grade` is never initialized when a new `Student` object is instantiated.
+As a result, the `@grade` instance variable is not indicated as being part of the state of the `ade` object when it is passed into the `p` method as an argument.
+- Adding the line `@grade = grade` to the `initialize` method will fix this problem.
+If the line is inserted as the first line of the `initialize` method, then the instance variables will be ordered in the output, as desired.
+- This indicates that although instance variables may be defined within a class and 'available' within an object, they don't really 'exist' within an object until it they have been initialized.

 ---

+46
-46. What is output and returned, and why?
+What is output and returned, and why?
 What would we need to change so that the last line outputs `”Sir Gallant is speaking.”`?

 ```ruby
 class Character